 - All sexual discrimination, sexual assault, and sexual harassment complaints are required by law to be addressed by Liberty University pursuant to Title IX, whether or not you wish to cooperate with an investigation or contact authorities.
-If you have any questions regarding Title IX, please contact the Title IX Office at 434-592-4999. - You also have the right to pursue the remedies and processes set forth in Liberty University's Sexual Harassment and Interpersonal Violence Policy and in The Liberty Way with complete policies available at:
+You may fill out the Information for Complainant and Respondent Form at: Liberty.edu/TitleIX.
+If you have any questions regarding Title IX, please contact the Title IX Office at (434) 592-4999. - You also have the right to pursue the remedies and processes set forth in Liberty University's Sexual Harassment and Interpersonal Violence Policy and in The Liberty Way with complete policies available at: Liberty.edu/TitlelX.
+A copy will be made available to you, and assistance offered upon request. - Liberty University is required to notify your parents or guardians if you are a minor.

-http://www.liberty.edu/titleix/

-A copy will be made available to you, and assistance offered upon request.

-- Liberty University is required to notify your parents or guardians if you are a minor.
 If you are an adult, Liberty University will assist you in notifying your parents or guardians. - Liberty University encourages you to report this incident to both to the Liberty University Police Department and the local police (if applicable), and will assist you in doing so.
-LUPD can also assist you in applying for a Protective Directive, if desired. - If you initially do not wish to report the matter to the LUPD or the local police, or, if you initially refused to notify your parents, you may change your mind at any time.
-If you do change your mind and desire University assistance, please contact the Office of Community Life at 434-582-2320 and/or the Title IX Office at 434-592-4999.
+LUPD can also assist you in applying for a Protective Directive, if desired - If you initially do not wish to report the matter to the LUPD or the local police, or, if you initially refused to notify your parents, you may change your mind at any time.
+If you do change your mind and desire University assistance, please contact the Office of Community Life at (434) 582-2320 and/or the Title IX Office at (434) 592-4999. - If you choose not to contact law enforcement regarding this matter, it is still important to retain all evidence involved in the incident.
+Evidence can include, but not limited to, physical evidence,

-- If you choose not to contact law enforcement regarding this matter, it is still important to retain all evidence involved in the incident.
-Evidence can include, but not limited to, physical evidence, electronic evidence such as emails, instant messaging, and screen shots, recordings, and written information. - Liberty University will provide assistance in relocation to another on-campus residence hall in regard to this incident. - Liberty University will provide assistance in making changes to your class schedule in regard to this incident, please indicate your preference below: - Liberty University has trained counselors to assist you.
-You may reach them during normal business hours, in the Student Counseling Services office at 434-582-2651 or after hours, through LUPD, at 434-592-3911. - Liberty University has pastors and Life Skills Coordinators to assist you.
-During business hours, you can reach the Campus Shepard's Office at 434-592-5411. - Liberty University's Student Advocate Office is an additional resource to you if you require additional assistance not previously covered.
-That office is located in DeMoss 2312 and can be reached at 434-582-7200. - Liberty University will advocate on behalf of students based upon their visa and immigration status. - If you need help communicating with your professors, please let the Title IX Office know. - Local medical facilities are available to you:
+- electronic evidence such as emails, instant messaging, and screen shots, recordings, and written information. - Liberty University will provide assistance in relocation to another on-campus residence hall in regard to this incident. - Liberty University will provide assistance in making changes to your class schedule in regard to this incident, please indicate your preference below: - Liberty University has trained counselors to assist you.
+You may reach them during normal business hours, in the Student Counseling Services office at (434) 582-2651 or after hours, through LUPD, at (434) 592-3911. - Liberty University has pastors and Life Skills Coordinators to assist you.
+During business hours, you can reach the Campus Shepard's Office at (434) 592-5411. - Liberty University's Student Advocate Office is an additional resource to you if you require additional assistance not previously covered.
+That office is located in DeMoss 2312 and can be reached at (434) 582-7200. - Liberty University will advocate on behalf of students based upon their visa and immigration status. - If you need help communicating with your professors, please let the Title IX Office know. - Local medical facilities are available to you:

-Lynchburg General Hospital 1901 Tate Springs Rd.
-Lynchburg, VA 24501 434-200-3000
+CENTRA Lynchburg General Hospital

+1901 Tate Springs Rd.
+Lynchburg, VA 24501 3: (434) 200-3000

-Central Virginia Family Physicians Green Hall, Suite 1895 1971 University Blvd.
-Lynchburg, VA 24502 434-200-6370
+Central Virginia Family Physicians

+Green Hall, Suite 1895 1971 University Blvd.
+Lynchburg, VA 24502 3: (434) 200-6370

-• If you change your mind about any of the options you have made or are considering doing so, please contact the Office of Community Life at 434-582-2320 or the Title IX Office at 434-592-4999.
+If you change your mind about any of the options you have made or are considering doing so, please contact the Office of Community Life at 434-582-2320 or the Title IX Office at (434) 592-4999.